reflexive-communications/paypal-importer/DEVELOPER.md

 -   The host of the Paypal environment.
 In case of sandbox, it supposed to be `https://api-m.sandbox.paypal.com`, the live supposed to be `https://api-m.paypal.com`.
 -   The initial start date and limit parameters for the [transaction search API](https://developer.paypal.com/docs/api/transaction-search/v1/).
 -   The request limit, that is the maximum number of transaction search API calls for one import iteration.
 -   The payment method that will be used as the payment method of the contribution.
-The options are the payment methods provided by the current civicrm system.
 -   The financial type that will be used as the financial type of the contribution.
-The options are the financial types provided by the current civicrm system.
 -   The optional tag that will be added to the contributor contact.
-The options are the tags provided by the current civicrm system.
 -   The optional group that will receive the contributor contact.
-The options are the groups provided by the current civicrm system.
 -   Start, stop or verify checkbox for changing the state of the importer application.

 ### Dashboard on the admin form